zc/cimaa/src/zc/cima/agent.rst

     >>> import zc.cima.agent
     >>> agent = zc.cima.agent.Agent('agent.cfg')

-We can see tit has the check:
+We can see it has the check:

     >>> [check.name for check in agent.checks]
     ['//test.example.com/test/foo.txt']